This one digital transformation mistake is costing insurers millions

 Step 4: Staying relevant

-New technologies are introduced all the time, and customers expect businesses to implement new channels and add functionality on the ongoing basis.
-To transfer your existing process to any new technology – be it a chatbot, or a voice assistant will require you to start from zero.
+New technologies are introduced all the time, and customers expect businesses to implement new channels and add functionality on an ongoing basis.
+To transfer your existing process to any new technology – be it a chatbot or a voice assistant – will require you to start from zero.
 Every.
 Single.
 Time.

 In today’s tough employment market, where developers are worth their weight in gold, you really don’t want to waste their precious skills and time on tasks that can be solved with a no-code form builder.

 No-code platforms are here to support the modern enterprise, accelerate development, and reduce costs with:

 - Rapid Time-To-Market: Accelerate release cycles of digital processes from months to days.

 - Reduced overhead: No-code platforms amplify your internal resources.
 Your development team can finally stop coding, editing, and maintaining forms and focus on other, more substantial tasks.

 - No code = no bugs: Drag-and-drop platforms eliminate the need to introduce new code, which means no new bugs, no newly introduced security issues, easy maintenance, effortless standardization across the board, and uniform, fully responsive design with no additional effort.